bgamari/bayes-stack/docs/usage.markdown

 Nomenclature:

-theta
+*thetas*
-: a node-specific mixture of topics (e.g. document 1 is one third about topic 1, two thirds about topic 5)
+: for all nodes, the mixture of topics (e.g. document 1 is one third about topic 1, two thirds about topic 5)

-phi
+*phis*
-: a topic-specific mixture of items. (e.g. topic 1 has item "soccer" with 0.1 and item "ball" with 0.05)
+: for all topics, the mixture of items. (e.g. topic 1 has item "soccer" with 0.1 and item "ball" with 0.05)

 To run an LDA topic model with 10 topics using 5 parallel threads call
     bayes-stack-lda --nodes FILE -t10 --sweeps=ldasweeps --threads=5